In this article, we wrote an in-depth review of the 3 most popular custom post type plugins.

 The two core components are:

-- Types – formerly a free plugin, this is the basic building block that helps you create and manage custom post types, custom taxonomies, and custom fields.
+- Types – this is the basic building block that helps you create and manage custom post types, custom taxonomies, and custom fields.

-- Views – this helps you display custom content on the front-end of your site.
-It’s especially helpful for creating custom queries on your custom post types/custom fields.
-You can then take a list generated one of these queries and display it in Elementor using the dedicated Views widget.
+- Blocks – this helps you display custom content on the front-end of your site.
+It’s especially helpful for creating custom queries based on your custom post types/custom fields.
+You can then take a list generated by one of these queries and display it in Elementor using the dedicated Views widget.

 Then, there are a number of optional components that you can also make use of: